Edesem/BTCPriceInTerminal/README.md

 Watch my [video](https://youtu.be/PcrhBHvcouo) on this

 ### Credit
-Credit goes to @augnix who commented on a privated video of mine on how to solve my original issue <3
+Credit goes to [alpheratz0](https://github.com/alpheratz0) who commented on a privated video of mine on how to solve my original issue <3

 ### Install
 ```